AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

   - Some variable are partially initialized
   - Some array variables are initialized in a loop
-  - More annotations are needed with attribute :code:`Initialized`
+  - More annotations are needed with attribute :ada:`Initialized`

 * Proof of loops requires more work